SolidRusT/srt-model-quantizing/awq/README.md

 - `<author>`: The author of the original model on Hugging Face
 - `<model>`: The name of the original model on Hugging Face
 - `<quanter>` (optional): The user or organization to publish the AWQ model under.
-If not provided, it will be automatically determined from your Hugging Face account.
+If not provided, it will be automatically determined from your Hugging Face access token.

 Example: